bfenty/razer-nari-pulseaudio-profile/README.md

 ### PipeWire

-If you use PipeWire, use the install-pipewire.sh script by ``cd`` into the ``razer-nari-pulseaudio-profile`` folder and run ``sudo chmod +x install-pipewire.sh && ./install-pipewire.sh``.
+If you use PipeWire, use the ``install-pipewire.sh``.
 You may need to reboot before you see the changes take effect.

 PipeWire has a few differences from pulseaudio: